tsung-wei-huang/cs3992/README.md

 This page must be visible online to all members of your project plus the instructor and the TA.
-We understand during the project execution, things change quickly and you may switch to another teams (though not recommended).
+We understand during the project execution, things change quickly and you may switch to another team (though not recommended).
-So, this assignment has three dues, and each due must be different from each other and the next due should contain more progress than the previous one.
+So, this assignment has three dues, and each due must be different from the other and the next due should contain more progress than the previous one.

 At a minimum, your project page should contain the following: